TomChen1435/idm232-tc3363/data/data_rules.md

 ## Structure

 - title / string
+    - all letters are lowercased
+    - "-" becomes "_"
+    - "&" is removed
 - subtitle / string
+    - rules for title also apply here
+    - concatenate with "_"
 - **banner** / image
 - description / string
 - ingredients / array